-And now, a guest post from Richard Macaulay, Scottish speaking OS Level 2 Coach.
+And now, a guest post from Richard Macaulay, Scottish speaking OS Certified Pro.
 Please read with a funny accent…

 Slow down to speed up.
 Mull that one over for a few seconds….does it make sense to you?
 Have you ever heard the expression ‘Less haste, more speed’?
 Or a quote from the Mark Wahlberg film (Shooter) – ‘slow is smooth, smooth is fast’.